luapower/luapower-all/nw.md

 The real world is an unspecified mess.
 So __never, ever mix queries with commands__, i.e. never assume that after a state-changing function returns you can make any assumptions about the state of the objects involved.

+### Assuming that events fire in some specific order

 ### Creating windows in visible state